anuket-project/anuket-specifications/doc/ref_impl/cntt-ri2/chapters/chapter04.md

 For provisioning Kubernetes in the Reference Implementation, existing tools should be used to set up a baseline cluster.
 The initial goal is to cover at least a subset of the requirements described in the [Reference Architecture 2 (RA-2)](../../../ref_arch/kubernetes), with the possibility of extending the implementation to cover more requirements over time.

 Initial efforts have been looking at the features of different installers, which has been used to select a few open source Kubernetes provisioning tools for proof of concept deployments.
-Common for these tools is the use of Ansible and Helm to assist with deploying Kubernetes, configuring the host and adding additional features and functionality to the cluster.
+Common for these tools is the use of Ansible and Helm to assist with deploying Kubernetes, configuring the host, and adding additional features and functionality to the cluster.

 Depending on the tool used for provisioning, there are likely configuration parameters that will need to be modified before running the installer:
 - Host information (IPs for SSH)